Turn Off or Customize Error Checking in Microsoft Access

 To turn off or change error checking options or rules in Access:

-- Click on the File tab in the Ribbon (or the Office button in 2007).
+- Click the File tab in the Ribbon.

-- Click on Object Designers in the left pane.
+- Click Object Designers in the left pane.

 - In the right pane, select the desired options under Error checking in form and report design view.